 Are there ways in which we can purchase a large number of copies for our colleagues?

 We sometimes create separate paperback editions of hardback books for private sale to authors or organizations affiliated with authors.
 We can make a quantity of paperbacks – usually not less than 150 copies and with an approximate value of £3,000 – available to people and organizations for whom the hardbacks are prohibitively expensive.
+This can be discussed in more depth with the SPIB editors.

-Emily Ross, Editor for: Area Studies (Asian Studies & Middle East Studies), Built Environment, Geography, Environment and Sustainability, Development Studies, Law, Politics & International Relations, Security Studies, Reference & Information Science, Sports and Leisure, Tourism, Hospitality and Events.
+Lydia de Cruz, Editor for: Area Studies (Asian Studies & Middle East Studies), Built Environment, Geography, Environment and Sustainability, Development Studies, Law, Politics & International Relations, Security Studies, Reference & Information Science, Sports and Leisure, Tourism, Hospitality and Events.

 Nick Barclay, Editor for: Arts, Humanities, Media and Communication Studies, Museum and Heritage Studies, Language & Literature, Sociology, Criminology, Health and Social Care, Behavioral Sciences, Economics, Finance, Business & Industry, Education.